harvard-dce/mh-opsworks/README.md

 ### Live streaming support

 If you're using the DCE-specific matterhorn release, you should have live streaming support by default.
-Update the streaming-related keys in your `secrets.json` with the appropriate values before provisioning your cluster.
+Update the streaming-related keys in your cluster configuration with the appropriate values before provisioning your cluster.
+These keys include `live_streaming_url` and `live_streaming_suffix` and are used in the various `deploy-*` recipes.

 ### Horizontal worker scaling